 Who should perform supportive periodontal therapy?

 The answer depends on you and the severity of your gum disease before treatment.
 Generally, the more severe your periodontal disease is initially, the more often Drs.
-Meraw or Plonka needs to oversee your care.
+Meraw, Plonka or Lopez-Torres needs to oversee your care.
 Together, you, your general dentist and Drs.
-Meraw or Plonka will work out the most effective schedule for your supportive periodontal care.
+Meraw, Plonka or Lopez-Torres will work out the most effective schedule for your supportive periodontal care.

 Your maintenance/supportive periodontal care visit may include: